 In September 1998, the studio and label were relocated to New York City.
 The entire studio including the DJ setup, synths, outboard gear, and console were squeezed into the smallest bedroom of a 2 bedroom apartment in Manhattan’s financial district.
 The computer setup also evolved and we started experimenting with Digital Audio Workstation software so we could eliminate the big console and make room for more gear.
 Many of ITFAIS’s releases were mixed, mastered, and released from this studio from source material recorded in the original studio.

 In 2015, the studio was moved from New York City to the Blue Ridge Mountains of North Carolina.
-A Soundcraft Ghost LE analog mixer replaced the DAW setup, although multitrack recording and mixing is done through an Apogee Symphony confirued with 16×16 analog and digital I/O at 24 bits / 192 KHz sampling rate.
+A Soundcraft Ghost LE analog mixer replaced the “in the box” DAW setup, and multitrack recording is done through an Apogee Symphony configured with 16×16 analog and digital I/O at 24 bits / 192 KHz sampling rate.
 Apple’s Logic Pro is used as DAW software and configured like a 16-track multitrack machine.
 Mastering is done to the MCI JD-110C on 1/2″ tape using Dolby-SR. The Neve Master Buss Pro is used as a mastering compressor, sometimes with the Neve 5033 parametric EQ’s.
-Digital masters are created at 24bit / 192KHz using the Burl Audio B-2 Bomber A/D.
+Digital masters are created at 24bit / 192KHz using the Dangerous Music Convert-AD+ A/D.